MELDProject/meld_graph/docs/FAQs.md

 ## **Issues & questions with installation**

+### **Issue with the MELD License**

+- If your issue is:
+    ```bash
+    ERROR: Could not find a MELD_LICENSE environment variable.
+Please ensure you have exported the MELD_LICENSE environment following the MELD Graph installation guidelines
+    ```
+    This means that the MELD_LICENSE variable has not been exported/initialised in the environment (terminal) you are using.
+The variable should be automatically exported when using compose.yml file for the Docker, or meldgraph.sh for the native installation.
+You can export manually the environment variable by doing:
+    ```bash
+    export MELD_LICENSE=<path_to_meld_license_file>
+    ```
+    Please contact the team if the issue continues

+- If your issue is:
+    ```bash
+    ERROR: The file meld_license.txt does not exist.
+    Please ensure you got the meld license file by filling the registration form provided in the MELD Graph installation guidelines and provided the right path to the file
+    ```
+    This means that the meld_license.txt cannot be found in the main meld graph folder (where the code is).
+This can happen if you did not get the MELD license file or if the file was placed in an incorect folder.
+To get the proper MELD license ID, please fill in to the [MELD registration form](https://docs.google.com/forms/d/e/1FAIpQLSdocMWtxbmh9T7Sv8NT4f0Kpev-tmRI-kngDhUeBF9VcZXcfg/viewform?usp=header).

+- If your issue is:
+    ```bash
+    ERROR: The license ID provided does not seem correct.
+    Please ensure you got the correct meld license file by filling the registration form provided in the MELD Graph installation guidelines and provided the right path to the file
+    ```
+    or
+    ```bash
+    ERROR: The license file meld_license.txt does not seem correct.
+    Please ensure you got the correct meld license file by filling the registration form provided in the MELD Graph installation guidelines and provided the right path to the file

+    ```
+    This means that the MELD license file exists and is at the correct place, but the license ID does not exist or is incorrect.
+This can happen if you have used the Freesurfer license instead of the MELD license file, or if you have a fake MELD license file.
+To get the proper MELD license ID, please fill in the [MELD registration form](https://docs.google.com/forms/d/e/1FAIpQLSdocMWtxbmh9T7Sv8NT4f0Kpev-tmRI-kngDhUeBF9VcZXcfg/viewform?usp=header).

 ### **Issue with Native installation MAC Intel user - Issue when running meldsetup.sh**

 If you are a MAC user with an intel processor you will run into the issue below when running the command ```./meldsetup.sh```: